bacalhau-project/docs.bacalhau.org/docs/getting-started/installation.md

 ---
 sidebar_label: 'Installation'
 sidebar_position: 2
-meta- description: Learn how to install and run a job with the Bacalhau client using the Bacalhau CLI or Docker in this tutorial.
+description: Learn how to install and run a job with the Bacalhau client using the Bacalhau CLI or Docker in this tutorial.
 ---

 # Getting Started with Bacalhau